1. Learning begins in the womb, but babies continue to develop cognitive skills by exploring and adapting to novel stimuli.

 2. Babies are like little scientists, learning from unpredictability and adjusting their understanding of the world through exploration.

 Babies naturally slow us down ーin a good way.
 They look at us in awe and instantly half a million neurons fire and absorb everything we do and say.
 Every time we connect with them, their eyes and brains light up simultaneously.
 Once we take the time to live and enjoy these moments, we allow ourselves to slow down.
 After all, that’s what babies do ーwhen learning they lose track of time and expand their awareness.

 When does learning actually begin?

 Most people would probably guess it begins in the early years, however, learning begins in the womb.

 Babies develop a fine ear for certain sounds; they have their first lessons in their native language while they are still in the womb.
 Babies are then born ready, designed to learn.
-They are overstimulated with everything; their brains are incapable of this mechanism that we as adults have developed – a logic of priorities.
+They are overstimulated with everything.
+Their brains are incapable of using a mechanism that we, as adults, have developed: a logic of priorities.
 With it, we can tune in what we should focus on and eliminate the rest.
 This happens in a relatively new brain area called the prefrontal cortex.

-We can understand this phenomenon that occurs when we try to imagine the first time we live something, an experience that we have never been exposed to.
-We fall in love for the first time or we travel to Paris without ever having been there and we seek cues that help us understand how to adapt to this new situation.
-And suddenly, this new experience is perceived as much broader, time slows down and three days seem like a week as we become fully conscious and aware of this novel adventure.
+We can understand this phenomenon when we try to imagine the first time we experience something, an experience that we have never been exposed to.
+We fall in love for the first time or we travel to Paris for the first time.
+There, we seek cues that help us understand how to adapt to this new situation.
+And suddenly, this new experience is perceived as much broader, time slows down, and three days seem like a week as we become fully conscious and aware of this novel adventure.